 - contamination of food or animal feed in processing, distribution, retail and catering, resulting in action to withdraw the food from sale or recall it from the public

 - environmental pollution incidents such as fires, chemical/oil spills and radiation leaks, which may involve voluntary or statutory action (e.g. orders made under the Food and Environment Protection Act 1985)

 Preventing incidents is important for protecting consumers' interests, ensuring food standards and safety, and maintaining trust in the food chain.
-As part of its incident prevention strategy, the Agency monitors food and feed safety patterns across the UK and provides guidance and workshops to industry.
+As part of its incident prevention strategy, the FSA monitors food and feed safety patterns across the UK and provides guidance and workshops to industry.

 The ability to anticipate new threats and ensure we are prepared to react quickly to existing threats to food safety, the Agency prepares contingency plans for food safety emergencies and carries out emergency exercise to test these and to also test its incident response protocol.